 Best Free Study Tool: Online AP US History Quizzes

 Just looking for multiple-choice practice and lots of it?
-Our recent post has a compilation of AP US History quizzes from several textbooks' websites and other free resources around the web.
-Altogether, there are hundreds of quizzes you can take that focus on each era of US History.
+Our AP US History exam guide offers a compilation of the best AP US History quizzes, gathered from textbooks' websites and other free resources.
+Altogether, we've found hundreds of quizzes you can take to learn more about each major era of US History.

-Best Study Tool for Purchase: Barron's US History Flash Cards
+Best Study Tool to Buy: Barron's AP United States History Flash Cards, 3rd Edition

-While the Barron's book doesn’t rank as favorably as Princeton Review's, Kaplan's, and Crash Course's review books, their flashcards are a great way to review key facts, dates, and figures in US History.
-Flashcards can be an excellent learning tool, and these save you the hours it would take to make your own.
+Barron's AP US History flash card set is a great way to review key facts, dates, and figures for the AP exam.
+Flash cards are an excellent learning tool, and these will save you the hours it would take you to make your own.

-This set gives you 500 cards that quiz you on everything from the exploration period to present day.
-Furthermore, the cards are divided into seven general categories: Arts and Sciences, Domestic Policies, Presidential Matters, Wars and Foreign Relations, Economy and Business, Legal Issues, and Society and Culture, to help you prepare for the AP exam's themes.
+This set gives you 500 cards that quiz you on everything, from the exploration period to present day.
+These cards are divided into seven general categories:

-They’re numbered and labeled so you can quiz yourself by time period or category, which will help you focus your studying.
-They even come with a metal ring so you can choose which cards to take with you and study!
-They’re currently $11 on Amazon.
-These are a great choice if you want to be able to study on the go.
+All cards are numbered and labeled, so you can quiz yourself by time period or category, which will help you focus your studying.
+They even come with a metal ring so you can choose which cards to take with you and study.
+These are a great choice if you want to be able to study on the go!

 Best Study Website: AP Study Notes

-This website has detailed notes on every era of US history, taken from The American Pageant—and it's completely free!
-This is a great resource if you’re trying to brush up in detail on a particular era of US History before the AP test in May.
-The website can also help you prepare for any of your in-class AP US History tests.
-Get a detailed breakdown of each era at our AP US Study Notes post.
+AP Study Notes has detailed notes on every era of US history, taken from The American Pageant—and it's completely free!
+This is a great resource if you want to brush up on a particular era of US history before the AP test in May.

 Have friends who also need help with test prep?
 Share this article!